ItzPAX/mapper/README.md

 # mapper
 My first attempt at a kernel driver

-this is supposed to be signed with a leaked cert it will then map an unsigned driver into global memory and execute its entry point
+this is supposed to be signed with a cert it will then map an unsigned driver into global memory and execute its entry point